 Give yourself a legitimate break.
 When I scheduled my foot surgery last December, I suspended my gym membership for a month.
 When I found out I’d be in protective footwear and later traveling for a couple of weeks, I again asked for my membership to be suspended until April 1.
 There’s just no need to feel guilty about missing the gym when I’m not yet cleared to go.
 There’s also no reason to keep paying the monthly fee.

 Are your kids running you ragged?
 My hats off to you if you enjoy running your kids to a sport, a music lesson, language, clubs, and playdates.
 That’s just a little too much for me, personally.
 More importantly, if you run a completely crazy schedule, and your kids are out all the time, and everyone is always hungry and grumpy, what are you teaching the kids?
-Talk over the schedule with everyone, and you might find some wiggle room in the calendar.
+Talk over the schedule with everyone, and you might find some wiggle room in the calendar to just be uncommitted a bit more often.

 4. Actively Improve Your Life while Overcoming Overcommitting